-- apply more sharpening).
-Threshold controls the sharpening effect based on contrast in your photo; larger settings means that smoother areas do not get sharpened. - C. Reset: The top button resets the Details pane to its default state.
+- C. Reset: The top button resets the tab to its default state.
 Click this if you would like to reset any changes you've made here. - D. Apply/Adjust: This button has two states: Apply (blue) and Adjust (red).
 Apply is the default state when you open the image: NoNoise has applied noise reduction, and you can fine tune the settings as you'd like.
 When you're done, clicking the Apply will 'lock' your settings in, changing the state to Adjust.
 To re-edit your settings, click Adjust, and the button will revert to Apply, with the current settings available. - E. Auto On/Off: When you have applied NoNoise to an image with the default reductions settings, this button will read Auto On.
 If you adjust the Luminance slider, the button will change to Auto Off, meaning that the slider has been adjusted from the auto value.
 Clicking the button in this state will return the Luminance setting to its original value.